Ask for a Termite Inspection

 Can you provide me with a list of references?

-You need to ask this because you can learn a lot about the type of services a termite treatment in Sydney company offers through past references.
+You need to ask this because you can learn a lot about the type of services a termite treatment in Sydney offers through past references.
 Ask them to provide you with a diverse list, which consists of satisfied and dissatisfied customers, so that you have a fair reflection of their services and how they treat customers.

 Are you licensed and certified?

-This question also holds value because you shouldn't acquire termite treatment services from a company operating without certifications or licenses.
+This question also holds value because you shouldn't acquire termite treatment services from companies operating without certifications or licenses.
 Every company needs a license or certification to practice commercial pest control services, and asking them about it will help you find out whether they are a legitimate business or not.

 Would you provide me with a copy of your license?